 You probably fall into one of the following three groups of people:

 In my case, I connect with friends, family and customers.
 But for reasons I’ll explain in #3 below, I post a minimal amount of personal stuff on Facebook.

 But only a fraction of my life is represented by what I put on Facebook.
 If you look at my Facebook page you see work stuff, a few old vacation pics, home improvement projects without my family in it, and pics of me with friends and extended family who are also on Facebook.

 Some choose to stay off of Facebook for professional reasons, others simply aren’t interested.
 But recognize that a segment of your local network of friends will never be on Facebook.

 My wife falls into this category.
-As a Christian Counselor, it creates challenging situations in her profession to be on Facebook at all.
+As a Christian counselor, it creates challenging situations in her profession to be on Facebook at all.
 So she stays off, and she asks me to try to keep pictures of her and details about our life off Facebook too.

-Everybody should recognize that there may be more dimensions to some of the friends you connect with than what you see on their Facebook page.
+There are likely more dimensions to some of the friends you connect with than what you see on their Facebook page.

 years in business